ashwin2rai/no_more_backlogs/README.md

 - *.gitignore*: Files to ignore in Git
 - *README.md*: This readme file

-### Android App
+### Mobile App

-The InvestiGame backend is also deployed as an Android App using `Kivy` and `Buildozer`.
-The InvestiGame package is used to generate a database of games and predictions which is uploaded into a `Google Firebase` database.
-The JSON data is pulled using the `Firebase` REST API by the Android app to display predictions of commercial performance for new, upcoming, and old games.
+The InvestiGame backend is also deployed as an Android and iOS mobile app.
+Two different frameworks were used to develop this app: 1) using pure `Python`; 2) using the `NativeScript` framework and developed in `JavaScript`, `CSS`, and `XML`.
+The pythonic Android app is built using `Kivy` and `Buildozer`.
+However, this app does not generate efficient performance.
+The NativeScript app leads to native performance on both Android and iOS.
+Both apps use the InvestiGame package as the backend, which is used to generate a database of games and predictions and is uploaded to a `Google Firebase` database.
+Both apps then pull the JSON data using the `Firebase` REST API to display predictions of commercial performance for new, upcoming, and old games.

+- The pythonic Android app, built using `Kivy` and `Buildozer` can be found in this repo, under the folder **KivyApp**
+- The `NativeScript` iOS and Android app can be found in this repo: https://github.com/ashwin2rai/investigame_nativescript

 ![Screenshot of Android App Home Screen](/images/kivy.jpg)